benjaminthurston/Calculator/README.md

 # Calculator
-This is a calculator but it is more for learning ruby better.
-I wanted play with some stuff so you get this app.

-# Calculator

 This project is a very simple calculator.
 The only thing I really wanted to do is make a calculator to see if I was understanding the ruby language better.